Why Pursue a Master's Degree in Cybersecurity

-With a strong emphasis on technical aspects and practical skills in cybersecurity, cyber operations, and computer science, this master’s program provides broad exposure to the cybersecurity discipline along with a deep understanding of its technical and scientific underpinnings.
-Program graduates have been very successful in finding jobs in IT industry and in academia.
+With a strong emphasis on technical aspects and practical skills in cybersecurity, cyber operations, and computer science, this master’s program provides state-of-the-art labs and infrastructure for cybersecurity related research and education.
+Program graduates have been very successful in obtaining computing and cybersecurity related industry and academic jobs.

-This master’s program offers excellent opportunities for intensive study and research in core cybersecurity principles and practice, and its application to other computing disciplines, including:
+This master’s program offers excellent opportunities for conducting research in a variety of cybersecurity and computing disciplines, including:

 - Cloud Computing